fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 Thanks to the new syntax, the code is a lot simpler than the previous then-chain.

 There are a few important details to pay attention to when using async/await syntax.
-In order to use the await operator with asynchronous operations, they have to return a promise.
+To use the await operator with asynchronous operations, they have to return a promise.
 This is not a problem as such, as regular asynchronous functions using callbacks are easy to wrap around promises.

 The await keyword can't be used just anywhere in JavaScript code.
 Using await is possible only inside of an [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) function.